Turbo Charge Your OKRs With OKR-Dash.com

 Almost always you'll eventually get to a commercial reason for doing something - more sales, more revenue.
 That's OK.
 But don't go too high level or all your objectives will end up being just "more sales!"

-And watch out for being over-prescriptive of the solution when writing good objectives.
+And watch out for being over-prescriptive of the solution when writing objectives.
 Sometimes you and your teams and your company may have already decided on a particular solution, but most of the time you want to give yourself flexibility to pivot and change tack if you learn something new.

 In this case a more open-ended objective could be: